-Describe how the district will support efforts Webster County Schools is a one school building district with Webster County to reduce the overuse of discipline practices Elementary/Middle and Webster County High housed in the same building. that remove students from the classroom, The superintendent, three administrators and one counselor work with all which may include identifying and students within the District.
-Pre-K through 2nd, 3rd through 8th and 9th supporting schools with high rates of through 12th grade levels have separate handbooks.
-Each school follows discipline, disaggregated by each of the student "due process" procedures.
-Students are rewarded through nonsubgroups of students.
-Federal funded incentives for postive behavior on a regular basis for academics, attendance, leadership, and citizenship.
-Parent/teacher contact is a requirement for our District.
-Contact logs are kept by each teacher and checked monthly by the Supt./Principal when lesson plans methods of communication used by teachers and administrators. are checked.
-Conferences, meetings, phone calls, notes, texts, and emails are methods of communication used by teachers and administrators. --- -- ---
+Webster County Schools is a one school building district with Webster County Elementary/Middle and Webster County High housed in the same building.
+The superintendent, three administrators and one counselor work with all students within the District.
+Pre-K through 2nd, 3rd through 8th and 9th through 12th grade levels have separate handbooks.
+Each school follows student "due process" procedures.
+Students are rewarded through non-Federal funded incentives for postive behavior on a regular basis for academics, attendance, leadership, and citizenship.